Skip to main content

 Core dump detection is a final status determination and does not affect exit code processing.

-Define up to five signal failure criteria.
+You can define up to five signal failure criteria.
 If any criterion is TRUE when a job finishes, OpCon reports the job as Failed.

-In the Environment Variables frame:
+Environment Variables Frame

-1. Select the green Add button (+)
+1. Select the Add button (+).

-2. Enter a name in the Name field
+2. Enter a name in the Name field.

 3. Enter a value in the Value field.
-Remove a variable by selecting the Delete button at the end of the row

 note

-Select the Undo button to discard your changes.
+Select Undo to discard your changes.

-1. Select the Save button
+1. Select Save.

 File Arrival

-5. Select an operator then enter or select the exit code integer
+5. Select an operator, then enter or select the exit code integer.

-6. Specify whether the criteria determines if the job Failed or Finished OK
+6. Specify whether the criteria determines if the job Failed or Finished OK.

-7. Select the Save button
+7. Select Save.

 Embedded Script

-For conceptual information, refer to Embedded Scripts in the Concepts online help.
+For conceptual information, refer to Embedded Scripts.

 note

-In the Embedded Script frame:
+Embedded Script Frame

 note

-Selecting "Latest" uses the most recent version of the script at the time the job runs.
+Selecting Latest uses the most recent version of the script at the time the job runs.

 note

-1. Select the runner (interpreter) to use.
-The Run Command Template field populates with the runner syntax
+1. Select the Runner (interpreter) to use.
+The Run Command Template field populates with the runner syntax.

 note